Software Engineering for Self-Adaptive Robotics: A Research Agenda

 There is growing interest in using DTs in robotics, for example, to improve the design, performance, and maintenance.
 DTs are applied in various subfields, such as robotics design~\cite{Kousi2021}, motion planning and control~\cite{Yang2024}, human-robot interaction~\cite{malik2021digital,Li2021}, autonomous robots~\cite{Hoebert2019}, smart manufacturing~\cite{Li2022}, and prognostics and health management (PHM)~\cite{han2021fault,Song2023}.
-Mazumder et al. \cite{Mazumder2023} explored the trends of DT-integrated robotics to identify gaps, trends, potential scopes, challenges, and future perspectives.
-Yang et al. \cite{Yang2024} proposed a DT-based autonomous navigation and control method for omnidirectional mobile robots (OMRs), achieving a physical-virtual synchronisation tracking error of 0.061 m and handling various tasks effectively.
+Mazumder et al.~\cite{Mazumder2023} explored trends in DT-integrated robotics to identify gaps, potential scope, challenges, and future perspectives.
+Yang et al.~\cite{Yang2024} proposed a DT-based autonomous navigation and control method for omnidirectional mobile robots (OMRs), achieving a physical-virtual synchronisation tracking error of 0.061 m and effectively handling various tasks.
 Song et al. \cite{Song2023} introduced a DT-assisted fault diagnosis system for robot joints, using a CycleGAN-based model to map virtual entity data to physical data.
-Their method increased fault diagnosis accuracy from 32.5\% to 98.86\% with only 400 sets of measured data.
+Their method increased fault diagnosis accuracy from 32.5\% to 98.86\% using only 400 measured data sets.
 The purpose of a DT is essential, as it determines the kind of predictive power its internal models need.
-One DT can have multiple models (aiming to constantly monitor the state of the PT and make predictions into the future) inside, and there can be different ways of determining which of these to use under other circumstances.
+One DT can have multiple models (aiming to constantly monitor the state of the PT and make future predictions) inside, and there can be different ways to determine which of these to use in other circumstances.